Shopify/polaris/src/components/KeyboardAccessories/README.md

 # Keyboard accessories

-On iOS and Android you have software keyboards appearing on the screen when typing.
+On iOS and Android, software keyboards appear on the screen when typing.
 Keyboard accessories allows additional content and actions based on what merchants are doing.
-Example when updating a description and you want controls for bolding, italicizing, and underlining.
+For example, when the merchant is updating a description and needs controls for bolding, italicizing, and underlining.

 ---